 While many in-depth, robust human studies and trials are needed, these early animal results are promising.

-1 Essential oils can cause contact dermatitis, characterized by a red, itchy rash that can be very uncomfortable.
+1. Essential oils for skin can cause contact dermatitis.
+Dermatitis is characterized by a red, itchy rash that can be very uncomfortable.
 It is caused by direct contact with an ingredient in the essential oil or an allergic reaction to it.

-2 Essential oils can cause other skin conditions, such as burning, discomfort or painful tingling
+2. Essential oils for skin can cause other skin conditions.
+This includes burning, discomfort or painful tingling

 Examples of photosensitive essential oils include bergamot peel, lemon peel and grapefruit peel.
 Be alert to all of the ingredients used in essential oil products marketed for hair health.

-4 Essential oils can cause breathing problems and swelling of the tongue or narrowing of the throat in those with a severe reaction to an essential oil.
+4. Essential oils for skin can cause breathing problems.
+It can also cause swelling of the tongue or narrowing of the throat in those with a severe reaction to an essential oil.

-5 Essential oils can cause prepubertal gynecomastia.
+5. Essential oils for skin can cause prepubertal gynecomastia.
 Regular exposure to lavender or tea tree oil has been linked to abnormal breast growth in young boys — called prepubertal gynecomastia.

 The results of study presented at the Endocrine Society annual meeting in March 2018 revealed that key chemicals in these common plant-derived oils act as endocrine-disrupting chemicals (19).

-What are essential oils?
+What are essential oils for skin?
 Essential oils are natural compounds extracted from various parts of plants via distillation or mechanical expression.

-What essential oils are good for dry skin?
+What essential oils for skin are good for dry skin?
 There are several options when it comes to soothing dry skin, including helichrysum, chamomile, frankincense and lavender essential oil.

-What essential oil is good for acne prone skin?
+Which essential oil for skin is good for acne prone skin?
 Studies show that topical 5 percent tea tree oil is an effective treatment for mild to moderate acne.
 Other contenders include thyme, rosemary and cinnamon.

-What essential oil is good for sensitive skin?
+Which essential oil for skin is good for sensitive skin?
 People with sensitive skin should always be extra careful about the products they put on their skin.
 While some essential oils such as chamomile are considered soothing, they still may be problematic for sensitive skin — even when properly diluted.

-What essential oil is good for removing skin tags?
+Which essential oil for skin is good for removing skin tags?
 While there is some anecdotal evidence that tea tree oil can help remove these painless, noncancerous growths on the skin, dermatologists recommend leaving the task of removing them to the experts.

 What is photosensitivity?
 Some essential oils are photosensitive, which means they can cause a serious reaction if you apply them to the skin and then expose your skin to the sun’s UV rays.
 Reactions include skin redness and discoloration, burning, itching and blistering burns.